52North/worldviz/README.md

 ## Installation
 Since this is a Maven project, the typical Maven installation tasks can be executed to build this project.
-To compile the Triturus WorldViz library, simply run Maven's 'package' task.
+To compile the Triturus WorldViz library, please execute the following Maven task

+`mvn clean install`

 To use the Triturus WorldViz library, just add the WorldViz JAR file to your Java project.